jpfranci/Alpacow/CONTRIBUTING.md

 # Starting Guide
+Run `yarn setup` when you first clone this project.

-Run `yarn bootstrap` to install dependencies on all packages (client and server)
+Run `yarn bootstrap` to install any new dependencies on packages (client and server)

 Run `yarn dev` to run hot reload mode on all packages (client and server)